tinnan/learn-java/learn-mongodb-queryable-encryption/README.md

 1. Compile the project and run the `QueryableEncryptionTutorial.java` class in the `/java/src/main/java/com/mongodb/tutorials/qe/` directory.

-   - If you are using `gradle` on the command line, you can run the following command from the project root that contains the `gradle.build` file to build and run the project.
+   - Run the following command from the project root that contains the `gradle.build` file to build and run the project.

      ```sh
      gradle clean build run
      ```

-   Otherwise, follow the procedure for running a project in your IDE.

 1. If successful, the application will print the sample document to the console.